weikanggong/sKPCR/README.md

 **Data structure and required files:**
+1. Toolbox directory: The absolute directory of the sKPCR code;
-1. fMRI data: Please put all your rfMRI data in a directory.
+2. fMRI data: Please put all your rfMRI data in a directory.
 The software will read data in alphabet order.
-2. variable of interest file: One column.
+3. variable of interest file: One column.
 The file format should be either a ".txt" file or a ".npy" file, with each row representing a subject and column representing a variable.
-3. covariates file: Multiple columns.
+4. covariates file: Multiple columns.
 The file format should be either a ".txt" file or a ".npy" file, with each row representing a subject and each column representing a variable.
-4. mask_file: a binary mask (.nii.gz or .nii format) of your fMRI data;
+5. mask_file: a binary mask (.nii.gz or .nii format) of your fMRI data;
-5. Number of components to use: must be < your sample size (usually <100 is OK);
+6. Number of components to use: must be < your sample size (usually <100 is OK);
-6. Number of permutations: > 1000 is recommended;
+7. Number of permutations: > 1000 is recommended;
-7. Number of cores:
+8. Number of cores: usually the more the faster;
-8. Output directory: directory to save all the outputs.
+9. Output directory: the absolute directory to save all the outputs.

 **How to use this package:**
 1. All the source code is in the file: sKPCR_cpu.py